difcul/aw/3_accessing_and_extracting_data/README.md

 - ```//ArticleId[@IdType="doi"]'``` - element of type _ArticleId_, that has an attribute _IdType_ with the value 'doi';

 Check W3C for more about XPath syntax https://www.w3schools.com/xml/xpath_syntax.asp

+Note you can use PHP (or other programming language) to execute XPath queries (https://www.w3schools.com/php/func_simplexml_xpath.asp), and also execute cURL (http://php.net/manual/en/book.curl.php)

 ## HTML documents